swilsonmedia/fred/docs/git/merge/README.md

 ## Merge

-The merge command reduces a bunch of common GIT commands into a single command.
+The merge command reduces a bunch of common GIT commands into one.

 ### Usage